VirtualFIB/VirtualFIB/README.md

 ## Uh oh, I messed something up:

-LOA has been built on top of Blender, and by default tries to hide some of the underlying complexity, both in interface and capability.
+VirtualFIB has been built on top of Blender, and by default tries to hide some of the underlying complexity, both in interface and capability.
 While some things are hidden, they can easily be brought back, and the full power of Blender is still available to you.
 But with great power comes great responsibility<sup>[citation needed](https://www.explainxkcd.com/wiki/index.php/285:_Wikipedian_Protester)</sup>, and if unfamiliar with Blender it is easy to change the model or UI in ways you didn't intend, and you may not always be able to `ctrl+Z` to safety.

-Luckily, since LOA is created as an application template with a dedicated 'default' file, you can always restart Blender or open a new Liftout Animator file, which should reload and go back to where you were.
+Luckily, since VirtualFIB is created as an application template with a dedicated 'default' file, you can always restart Blender or open a new Liftout Animator file, which should reload and go back to where you were.
 You can freely save your file, and as long as you don't overwrite the bundled *startup.blend* file Blender will reload to a known state.

 If you had made changes to your saved file, but messed up the UI in the progress, you can restart Blender to get a new Liftout Animator file, then reload your own file, and in the loading menu click the cogwheel and disable `Load UI`, which should load in your revised file without doing changes to the UI itself.